 ESDS utilizes the concept of IaaS with our eNlight cloud hosting services, one of the most advanced cloud hosting platforms available today.
 We also offer private cloud solutions for situations where a shared cloud doesn’t provide the desired level of control.

 PaaS services related to applications or services that are hosted in a central location where the user doesn’t have control over the operating system layer or any of the hardware involved.
-The best example of PaaS is where Microsoft Exchange Server email hosting is offered within the context of a shared platform where multiple users share the same Exchange server environment; here the consumer will have no control over the hardware, OS or application layers, but can create additional email accounts that can access and use the Exchange environment.
+The best example of PaaS is where hosted Microsoft Exchange email Server is offered within the context of a shared platform where multiple users share the same Exchange server environment; here the consumer will have no control over the hardware, OS or application layers, but can create additional email accounts that can access and use the Exchange environment.
 Benefits of PaaS services include:

 The only downside to choosing the PaaS hosting model is that you as the web hosting company are responsible for the management of the platform as a whole, but if you have a 24×7 support team such as the one that ESDS has at its disposal then it is easy to appreciate the benefits that PaaS can bring to businesses.
 PaaS should be seen as an alternative to situations where otherwise a dedicated server would be considered for application where it isn’t really necessary.